Citation, DOI, disclosures and article data

 - admission to an appropriate level of care (e.g. HDU for significant bleeds)

-Although no consensus guidelines exist for retroperitoneal haemorrhage, it is accepted that patients with small haematomas or without ongoing bleeding can be managed conservatively.
+Although no consensus guidelines exist for retroperitoneal hemorrhage, it is accepted that patients with small hematomas or without ongoing bleeding can be managed conservatively.

-It was previously thought that spontaneous retroperitoneal haemorrhage is related to microvascular causes which cannot be treated endovascularly.
+It was previously thought that spontaneous retroperitoneal hemorrhage is related to microvascular causes which cannot be treated endovascularly.
 However, endovascular treatments now have a proven role in management, including:

 - stent graft placement

-Chronic haematomas can become infected and are evacuated by percutaneous drainage or surgery.
+Chronic hematomas can become infected and are evacuated by percutaneous drainage or surgery.
 It has a better prognosis compared to that of the acute type.

-Inappropriate surgical evacuation can exacerbate haemorrhage by relieving haematoma induced tamponade.
-However, active retroperitoneal haemorrhage giving a large intra-abdominal haemoperitoneum can be fatal and can require emergency surgery.
+Inappropriate surgical evacuation can exacerbate hemorrhage by relieving hematoma induced tamponade.
+However, active retroperitoneal hemorrhage giving a large intra-abdominal hemoperitoneum can be fatal and can require emergency surgery.

 - 1. Rajiah P, Sinha R, Cuevas C et-al. Imaging of uncommon retroperitoneal masses.
 Radiographics.
 2012;31 (4): 949-76. doi:10.1148/rg.314095132 - Pubmed citation